 Note: For any of your holdings in external mutual funds, any T3 or T5 slips will be issued directly to you by the external mutual fund company depending on the timeline determined by the issuer.

 RRSP, Spousal RRSP, RIF, Spousal RIF, LIF (T4RSP/T4RIF slips)

 These slips confirm the amounts that have been withdrawn from these accounts and have been reported to the CRA.

-This receipt confirms all RRSP contributions made during the first 60 days of 2023 (if applicable).
-These contributions are deductible on your 2022 tax return to the extent you have available RRSP contribution room.
+This receipt confirms all RRSP contributions made during the first 60 days of 2024 (if applicable).
+These contributions may be deducted on your 2023 tax return to the extent you have available RRSP contribution room for 2023.

 These slips will be issued if you have earned any interest, dividends, capital gains or partnership income from securities held in a Personal, Joint or Business account.

 2023 RRSP limit: 18% of earned income, to a maximum of $30,780

 2024 RRSP limit: 18% of earned income, to a maximum of $31,560